 - Will you save money?
 Depending on the type of federal loan, you may already have a low, fixed interest rate.

-Consider starting a side hustle, getting a part-time job, and selling goods.
-Commit to putting any extra money you make toward debt and watch your balance start to rapidly decrease.
+Consider starting a side hustle, getting a part-time job or selling items you no longer use.
+Commit to putting any extra money you make toward debt.

-Working extra on top of your job(s) might not sound like your cup of tea, but it’s only temporary.
-Plus, it’s a surefire way to make progress on your student loans.
+Working extra might sound difficult now, but think of it as a temporary solution so you can make progress on your loans.
+Celebrate when you hit key milestones, like paying off individual loans or getting your balance down to a certain threshold, to keep yourself motivated.
 Use a prepayment calculator to see just how much time and money you can save by adding a little more to your payments each month.

 Having a student loan balance is no fun, especially when it feels like so much of your money is going toward interest.
 But with a plan of action, you can start to tackle your student loans and make progress.

 Interested in refinancing student loans?Here are the top 6 lenders of 2021!